 Tips for Choosing the Best Outdoor Doormat

-Outdoor doormats are made of durable materials that trap dirt and water when you wipe your feet.
+Outdoor doormats are made of durable materials that trap dirt and water as people enter a home or business.
 Common materials include rubber, jute, coir, faux coir (synthetic materials made to mimic bristly coir), and other synthetic fibers.
 Nonslip options are best (and safest), so look for features like a rubberized backing to keep the mat in place.
-In addition to being water resistant or quick to dry, it should also be easy to clean with just a quick shake or vacuuming.
+In addition to being water-resistant or quick to dry, it should also be easy to clean with just a quick shake or vacuuming.

-Make sure to choose the appropriate size for your entryway.
+Make sure to choose the appropriate size for the entryway.
 An outdoor doormat should look balanced in the doorway.
-For less busy households and small doorways, a smaller mat should do.
+For less busy households and small doorways, a smaller welcome mat should do.
 Larger or double-door entryways with lots of comings and goings can likely benefit from a larger mat.

 Outdoor doormats are most often chosen for their style and color rather than their utility—and that’s perfectly fine.
 They are made to dress up your front door, after all.
 Consider the doormat’s design, color, or pattern.
 There are almost endless options available to suit any style.